shubhangshirolawala/CipherSafe/README.md

 # CIPHERSAFE

-CipherSafe is a Password Manager Application which allows users to add,delete,edit and also generate strong passwords.
+CipherSafe is a Password Manager Application which allows users to add, delete, edit and also generate strong passwords.

 ## Features
 - Two Factor Authorisation using OAuth 2.0